A Guide To A Grey Day In Geneva’s Old Town

-Geneva is a funny old city – its dirty, busy, tram ridden high-street reminds me of Manchester in a strange kind of way, while the old city is beautiful and charming – the opposite of the high-street, and the red light district – a neon soaked, vibrant reminder of Switzerland’s open sex laws and also the only place it’s possible to find good chillies, and excellent Thai food, in probably a hundred mile radius!
-Like I said it’s a funny old place.
+Geneva’s dirty, busy, tram ridden high-street reminds me of Manchester in a strange kind of way.
+But the old town is beautiful and charming, and the red light district dizzying and gritty, and a neon soaked reminder of Switzerland’s open sex laws, but also a great place for Thai food.

 The cathedral sits at the highest point of the Old Town, it was built in the 12th century, and had various bits and pieces added later beginning in the 16th century.
 On a bluer day I would suggest climbing the 157 steps up the north tower to take in the incredible views of the city and the lake.

-The grey building above is the The Maison Tavel or Tavel House – otherwise known as the oldest house in the city – it dates back to the 12th century.
-Though built by the Tavel family the house now belongs to the city of Geneva and currently houses a museum, that explores the history of Geneva through a series of exhibits and installations.
+The Maison Tavel or Tavel House is the oldest house in the city and dates back to the 12th century.
+In the 14th century, some of the walls were destroyed and led to the delightful castle-like restoration of high grey walls and a large round tower that can still be seen today.
+And though it was built and maintained by the Tavel family the house now belongs to the city of Geneva and currently houses a museum that explores the history of Geneva through a series of exhibits and installations.

-The above image shows the Old Arsenal with original cannons from the 17th century and three (2 in picture) frescoes by Alexandre Cingria, depicting different periods in Geneva’s history.
+The Old Arsenal with its original 17th century canons and three frescoes by Alexandre Cingria, depicting different periods in Geneva’s history is well worth a strooll, especially if the rain hits.
 The arsenal was originally a granary built in the 17th century and later used as a military storehouse up until 1877.
 There are five cannons exhibited under the archways – each of which were still in use well into the 19th century.
 The building now houses the Geneva State Archives.

-Pictured above is the 15th century Geneva Town Hall, built between 1555 and 1578 by Peter Desfosses.
-Wrapped around the exterior is a unique access ramp – said to have been built in such a way to allow access to the building on both foot and horseback.
-This building also houses the Alabama Room – the very room where the first Geneva Convention was signed in 1864.
+The 15th century Geneva Town Hall, built between 1555 and 1578 by Peter Desfosses is in a quiet and beautiful little square.
+Wrapped around the exterior is a unique access ramp, which is said to have been built in such a way as to allow access to the building on both foot and horseback.
+This building also houses the Alabama Room, the very room where the first Geneva Convention was signed in 1864.

-There are literally tens and tens of old antique stores, libraries and galleries dotted around Geneva’s old town – many of them with signage as old as the shops themselves, some grand and others minimalistic to the point of obscurity but no less beautiful.
+There’s a large collection of old antique stores, libraries and galleries dotted around Geneva’s old town – many of them with signage as old as the shops themselves, some grand and others minimalistic to the point of obscurity but none the less beautiful.